redscientistlabs/LunarBind/README.md

 //Implement in an extension class public static WaitForDone RunUnityCoroutineFromLua(this MonoBehaviour behaviour, IEnumerator toRun) {
-  //WaitForDone is an included Yielder class in ScriptCore var yielder = new WaitForDone();
+  //WaitForDone is an included Yielder class in LuaBind var yielder = new WaitForDone();
   IEnumerator Routine(WaitForDone waitForDone)
   {